Allypost/Touch-tha-button/README.md

+# Info

-Just a radnom majestic button clicking game
+Just a radnom majestic button clicking game.

-Pretty much the first thing I've done in Android and the third or so Java app
+Pretty much the first thing I've done in Android and the third or so Java app.
+So please be gentle (or rather don't look at it)